50 Companies With Lifetime Warranties: If It Breaks, They’ll Fix It

 As technology has progressed, so has Kingston.
 The company got its start in 1987 making surface mount memory chips; today it makes several varieties of memory cards, SSDs, USB flash drives and more.

 Kingston offers a lifetime warranty for many of its products.
 Other products carry warranties that range from one year to five years, depending on the item.
 You can find a full list of what is covered on Kingston’s website.

 48. Stanley Tools

 Top-quality tools can serve you for many years.
 Stanley makes a wide variety of tools, and many of them are covered by a lifetime warranty.

-Tilley hats offers a lifetime guarantee on many of its hats.
+Tilley offers a lifetime guarantee on many of its hats.
 If your hat has the guarantee, it’ll be printed on the woven label inside the hat.
-You’ll need to register the hat in order for it to be covered by the guarantee.
+You’ll need to register the hat for it to be covered by the guarantee.

 “Your Tilley hat should be treasured,” says Tilley’s website.
 “We are so confident in our craftsmanship that some of our hats are Guaranteed for Life against normal wear and tear, poor workmanship, or faulty material.
 If your hat is Guaranteed for Life, we will repair or replace it free of charge.”

 Fiskars makes a wide range of products, from kitchen knives and craft blades to gardening shears and saws.
 The company stands by its products with its lifetime warranty.

 According to the Fiskars website, “Fiskars products are warranted to the consumer purchaser to be free of defects in material and workmanship for as long as the consumer owns the product.”